Democracy in Hong Kong: 2021 and 2023 political reforms

 In March 2021, the National People's Congress passed a decision to overhaul the electoral system in Hong Kong and ensure a system of "patriots governing Hong Kong".
 The move was seen by many in the West as giving Beijing more control over the region's electoral outcomes and further reducing the influence of the pro-democracy camp.
 The Joint Declaration and the Basic Law state that Hong Kong's capitalist system and lifestyle shall remain for 50 years after its handover.
 They do not specify how Hong Kong will be governed after 2047, and the central government's role in determining the territory's future system of government is a subject of political debate and speculations.
 Hong Kong's political and judicial systems may be integrated with China's at that time, or the territory may continue to be administered separately.
 In 2023, Hong Kong was ranked 139 out of 179 according to V-Dem Democracy indices.

 On 20 December 2021, China's central government issued a white paper on its view of democracy in Hong Kong, which it framed as an executive-led governance arrangement designed to ensure Hong Kong's capacity and efficacy.
 According to this view, there is no single set of criteria for democracy and no single democratic model that is universally acceptable.
 The white paper states that Hong Kong's democracy should not be a replica of some other democratic model and that in the central government's view, principles of national sovereignty and security require that central authorities have the final say in determining Hong Kong's method of democracy.

 The 2023 Hong Kong electoral changes were proposed by the government of the Hong Kong Special Administrative Region (HKSAR) on 2 May 2023 in the 18 District Councils of Hong Kong for the following December elections and approved by Legislative Council on 6 July 2023.
 The changes are officially effective from 10 July 2023.
-Previously returned by direct elections, the number of the elected seats will be significantly reduced to around 20 per cent, while each of the 40 per cent of the seats will be returned by indirect elections and appointed by the Chief Executive.
+Previously returned by direct elections, the number of the elected seats would be significantly reduced to around 20 per cent, while each of the 40 per cent of the seats would be returned by indirect elections and appointed by the Chief Executive.

+By the time of 2025 Hong Kong legislative election, only 20 of the 90 legislative seats were directly elected down from 35 before the reforms.
+The other seats relied on exclusive groups of voters consisting of industry representatives and others described as "Beijing loyalists".